 The following TKI drugs are approved to treat CML in children:

 - Dasatinib (Sprycel®)

 Since children with CML may receive TKI therapy for much longer than adults and during periods of active growth, follow-up care is very important.
 In addition to testing their pediatric patients’ responses to therapy, doctors should also monitor children’s

 - Height and weight—Doctors should consider a bone scan and a bone density scan if there is evidence of abnormal growth.

 - Puberty—Doctors should refer patients to an endocrinologist if there is a delay in puberty.

 - Heart—Patients should have an annual echocardiogram.

 Poor adherence to therapy, particularly in adolescents and young adults, is an additional concern.
 With oral TKIs, it is important to follow the doctor’s directions and keep taking the medication for as long as prescribed.
-Nonadherence to TKI treatment has the potential of suboptimal response or even treatment failure.
+Nonadherence to TKI treatment is known to increase the risk of lower response or possibly treatment failure.

 Taking into account the potential concerns of lifelong TKI treatment, researchers are studying stopping TKIs after a period of deep molecular response.
-At this time, there is limited information on the long-term outcomes of patients with CML after they have stopped taking imatinib.
-Intermittent TKI dosing is another potential approach to reducing long-term side effects in pediatric CML patients, but more studies are needed to evaluate this approach.
+Treatment-free remission is now considered a goal of treatment for selected patients and is a focus of study in various ongoing clinical trials.
+Intermittent TKI dosing is another potential method to reduce long-term side effects in pediatric CML patients, but more studies are needed to evaluate this approach.

 Allogeneic stem cell transplantation is another treatment option.
 Because there have been no randomized controlled trials comparing stem cell transplantation and imatinib in children due to the small number of pediatric patients, the decision on how to treat CML has been individualized.
 Stem cell transplantation should be evaluated against the complications associated with lifelong TKI use.